-Pakistan might be tempted to detonate a small nuclear weapon on its own territory to halt forward Indian movement.
-Other observers, however, believe such a strategy would be akin to a state acting as a suicide bomber.18 Some media reports have suggested that paradoxically, "the fact that both countries have very small nuclear arsenals increases the pressure on both sides to use their weapons against high-value targets."19 Regardless of whether nuclear weapons might be used to stop war or to gain a military advantage, many observers agree that uncertainty about intentions could worsen stability.
-The1987 Indian Operation Brass Tacks military exercise offers a chilling example of how India's and Pakistan's misreading of each other's defensive posturing almost led to war.
-Today's environment, with its bands of militants, greatly intensifies that hair-trigger atmosphere.20
+suicide bomber.18 Some media reports have suggested that paradoxically, "the fact that both countries have very small nuclear arsenals increases the pressure on both sides to use their weapons against high-value targets."19 Regardless of whether nuclear weapons might be used to stop war or to gain a military advantage, many observers agree that uncertainty about intentions could worsen stability.

 Since 1998, both India and Pakistan appear to be integrating nuclear weapons into security strategy and planning.
 With the ominous logic of nuclear deterrence, each side's desire to make its nuclear forces more credible may make those nuclear forces more usable.
 Ballistic missiles offer both sides advantages over using aircraft as delivery vehicles, but the short ranges create a hair-trigger situation.
 From launch to impact, missile flight times may be as short as 5 minutes.
 In the past, both sides appeared to use the separation of warhead components as a form of command and control (in the sense of lowering the risk of unauthorized or accidental use).
 Some observers have noted that this approach becomes risky when the other side can launch short-range ballistic missiles against which there is no defense.
-These observers have called for improving command and control of nuclear forces, while noting, ironically, that reduced ambiguity could conversely increase the likelihood of war.21
+These observers have called for improving command and control of nuclear forces, while noting, ironically, that reduced ambiguity could conversely increase the likelihood of war.20

 The Defense Intelligence Agency reportedly has estimated that a nuclear exchange could kill between 9 and 12 million persons on both sides, with 2 to 6 million injured.
-These estimates are likely predicated on nuclear exchanges aimed at cities; e.g., Indian Defense Secretary Yogendra Narain recently suggested that "India would retaliate against Pakistani aggression and that both sides should be prepared for mutual destruction."
-President Musharraf's June 1st interview with CNN offered respite from the nuclear rhetoric when he stated, "I don't think either side is that irresponsible to go to that limit [i.e., nuclear conflict]. ...
-One shouldn't even be discussing these things, because any sane individual cannot even think of going into this unconventional mode, whatever the pressures."22 Nonetheless, if current Indian and Pakistani nuclear capabilities push them away from polar opposites of preemption or revenge, and towards more limited use of nuclear weapons, according to some observers it may be time to engage intensively in efforts to lengthen the nuclear fuse.
+These estimates are likely predicated on nuclear exchanges aimed at cities; e.g., Indian Defense Secretary Yogendra Narain suggested in 2002 that "India would retaliate against Pakistani aggression and that both sides should be prepared for mutual destruction."
+President Musharraf's interview in June 2002 with CNN offered respite from the nuclear rhetoric when he stated, "I don't think either side is that irresponsible to go to that limit [i.e., nuclear conflict]. ...
+One shouldn't even be discussing these things, because any sane individual cannot even think of going into this unconventional mode, whatever the pressures."21